 - any field with a strong background in the physical or environmental sciences and professional experience working as a building professional.

 - Undergraduate grade-point average: Minimum of 3.2 in previous education (or minimum 4 years related work experience)

 - Letters of recommendation: BCT Undergrads applying: expected total is three with maximum of two from within the UMass BCT Program.
 All others: two expected; three preferred.

 - Personal statement

-- Letters of interest can be sent anytime, but official applications should be submitted before 1 February for Fall Semester or 1 October for Spring Semester.
+- Letters of interest can be sent anytime, but official applications should be submitted before 1 March for Fall Semester or 1 October for Spring Semester.
 Late applications will be retained for consideration in the next admissions period.

 General guidelines for graduate admissions can also be found at the University’s Graduate School website: Apply Now (select “Environmental Conservation” grad program)

 If you have any questions or would like to visit BCT to learn more about us, contact the Graduate Concentration Coordinator using our contact form.